Lyse Doucet: Awards and recognition

 She was appointed an Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to British broadcast journalism.
 She was appointed as a member of the Order of Canada in December 2018.
 She was nominated for another Peabody Award in 2021, for her work as a writer and reporter on Afghanistan: Documenting A Crucial Year.

 In March 2023, Doucet was awarded the Mungo Park Medal by the Royal Scottish Geographical Society at a ceremony in Perth, Scotland.

+In January 2024, she was awarded an honorary degree from Keele University, for her "distinguished and extensive achievements in journalism."